I want to start off by being sure you see this link to download my free Passover stuff:

 The Biblical Commands

 First, let’s review the Biblical commands for doing the Passover meal.
-Yehovah has given us very few commands regarding Passover, and they are not at all difficult.
-I highly recommend downloading this Bible study by my friend, Anne Elliott (who also showed me how to do Passover in her own home.)
-Click here to download it now for free.
-In it, you’ll find all the Scripture references for the Biblical commands.
+Yahweh has given us very few commands regarding Passover, and they are not at all difficult.
 See Exodus 12, 34, Leviticus 23, Numbers 9, 28, 33, Deuteronomy 16, Joshua 5, 2 Kings 22, 23, 2 Chronicles 35, 2 Chronicles 30, Ezra 6, Matthew 26, Luke 22, 1 Corinthians 5, 11.
+Here’s a very quick recap of the Biblical commands that we can do today for Passover:

 2. Remove leaven from the home first.